Jiacheng-Wang-repo/SEU_Mathematical_Modeling/README.md

-# SEU Math Modeling Homework
+# SEU Mathematical Modeling Homework

-Python code for the homework assignment of the math modeling course at Southeast University.
+Python code for the homework assignment of the mathematical modeling course at Southeast University.